Autism Spectrum Disorders Concentration

 • ASD: Student Teaching (SPED781)

 Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with autism spectrum disorders.
 Management of timelines and responsibilities including consultation with parents, school and community professionals.
 Development of strategies for efficacy and engaging resources.
 Analysis of personal and professional growth as a special educator.
-(12 consecutive weeks required) FE: ASD student teaching fee: $150, out-of-region fee: $100, out-of-state fee: varies.
+(12 consecutive weeks required in a K-12 special education setting)

 4 credits